Skip to main content

 Threatening death, or worse.

 You know how some libraries have those book detectors that go off if your book hasn't been scanned out properly?
 Or if you accidentally tried to leave with an un-checked out book?
 And still, books walk out of libraries, never to be returned again.
+Well, we have the solution for libraries experiencing book problems of this type: Protect Your Library the Medieval Way, With Horrifying Book Curses You know what those crafty medievalists did?
+At the beginning or the end of books, scribes and book owners would write dramatic curses threatening thieves with pain and suffering if they were to steal or damage these treasures.
+Bam!
+Problem solved!

 Who Wrote It: Edgar Allan Poe or an Emo Band?

 Maybe you fancy yourself an erudite scholar of a certain macabre American writer?
 Maybe you think you'll be able to tell the difference immediately between such a lofty man of letters and My Chemical Romance or Jimmy Eat World?
-Let's take a look-see, Friends, with this quiz: Who Wrote It: Edgar Allan Poe or an Emo Band?
+Let's take a look-see, Friends, with this quiz: Who Wrote It: Edgar Allan Poe or an Emo Band ?

 The Global War on Books, Redux

 “If they’re killing people for poetry, that means they honor and esteem it, they fear it, that means poetry is power.”
-This recent NYT op-ed, The Global War on Books, Redux, gives you food for thought.
+This recent NYT op-ed, The Global War on Books, Redux , gives you food for thought.

 UMass Science club this Tuesday